Classes you can take in Hofstra Law’s online Master of Arts in Health Law and Policy program

 Becoming well-versed in legal fundamentals

-Hofstra Law offers two degree study paths in health law, each intended for individuals with different backgrounds.
+Hofstra Law offers two online master’s degrees in health law, each intended for individuals with different backgrounds.
 Unlike the online Master of Laws in Health Law and Policy, the Master of Arts degree path does not require students to enter with a law degree or legal background.
 Instead, MA students will be required to take two in-depth introductory courses intended to familiarize them with key areas of law to set a solid foundation for the rest of their studies.

 Introduction to the American Legal System covers the basics of how laws are made, interpreted and applied.
 With a clear understanding of how the legal code functions in the U.S. system, students can start thinking about some of the central problems that will be addressed throughout the curriculum.
 They begin digging further into the relevant subject matter in health law.
 This class looks at regulations and organizational relationships in the health care system, examining the mechanisms in place to control costs, expand access and enforce quality standards.